Features

 - Per-run audit log:

-hearth-runsqueries the SQLite store and prints the last 20 runs with cost and latency. - MCP audit gate: no MCP server is allowed to start until it has an approval file at /var/lib/hearth/mcp-audit/{name}.approved.
-Stub is in place; real binary is a roadmap item.
+- MCP audit gate: no MCP server is allowed to start until it has an approval file at /var/lib/hearth/mcp-audit/{name}.approved.
+Stub is in place; wiring it to a real scanner is a backlog item.

 - Declarative model manifest: models are listed in the NixOS config and pulled automatically on activation.